astropy/astropy-APEs/APE8.rst

 If this APE is accepted, the code of conduct shown above will be added to the astropy.org web site.
 Note that this is *not* intended to mean that the text cannot be revised in the future.
-Future changes can be made using the standard astropy Pull Request procedure, so the "authoritative" copy will be the one on the web site.
+After this APE is accepted, the authoritative copy of the code of conduct will be the one on the web site, so future changes can be made using pull requests to that version.
+However, any such pull requests should be advertised to the community via standard communication channels like the mailing lists, allowing at least one week for feedback from the community.

 Backward compatibility